 Business Strategies For Magazine Publishing (Routledge, 2018) explores tactics for creating financially sustainable publications in the 21st century.

 It analyses the historical development of the magazine industry, as well as current and future challenges for publishers, to illustrate different approaches to revenue generation and the maintenance of magazine brands.
 The text examines the wide-ranging impact of digital technology on how magazine content is consumed, revealing the dramatic consequences for advertising, distribution and marketing strategies.
 Traditional business models are evaluated alongside new online approaches, and readers will be introduced to the Magazine Publishing Strategic Quadrant, a model created by the author as an alternative to the Business Canvas Model.

-This book is aimed at those wanting to develop a new title to add to an existing portfolio of magazines, or as a new business venture, charity initiative or student project.
+From research and planning to production and distribution, this book is aimed at those wanting to develop a new title to add to an existing portfolio of magazines, or as a new business venture, charity initiative or student project.

 - 2007 Contributed to A Master Class From Writers’ Forum Contributors edited by John Jenkins

 - 2002-6 Wrote and produced four editions of The Writers’ Forum Website Guide